Bieszczady County

-The county includes the greater part of Bieszczady National Park (Bieszczadzki Park Narodowy), and of the Polish part of the UNESCO-designated East Carpathian Biosphere Reserve.
+The county includes the greater part of Bieszczady National Park (Bieszczadzki Park Narodowy), and is within the Polish part of the UNESCO-designated East Carpathian Biosphere Reserve.

 Neighbouring counties

 Bieszczady County is bordered by Lesko County to the west and Przemyśl County to the north.
 It also borders Ukraine to the east and south.

 Administrative division

 The county is subdivided into three gminas (one urban-rural and two rural).
 These are listed in the following table, in descending order of population.